mikeplace/CB_ApiTest/README.md

 Scenario 1: Shuffling a new deck works
 - Open a new deck, and shuffle it
-- Verify that the exact same cards are in the deck
+- Verify that the same number of cards are in the deck
 - And that the cards are in a different order

 Scenario 2: Remaining cards value correctly updated after drawing